-Columbia Health services and programs are supported by the Columbia Health and Related Services Fee.
+Columbia Health programs and services are supported by the Columbia Health and Related Services Fee.
 Students who pay the fee can access the on-campus services provided by the five departments of Columbia Health:

 - · Alice!
 Health Promotion

 - · Counseling and Psychological Services

 - · Disability Services

 - Medical Services

 - Sexual Violence Response